dkav1122/AetherArkProject/project_documents/aether_ark_design_document.md

 ## 6.17 UpdateCelestialBodyInSolarSystem EndPoint
 Accepts `PUT` requests to `/user/:userId/celestialBody/:celestialBodyId/solarSystem/:solarSystemId`

-Accepts a user ID, celestial body ID, solar system ID and updates the celestial body in the solar system.
-Updates are made to celestial body to reflect the changes in the solar system (updates planet in planets table and solar system)
+Accepts a user ID, celestial body ID, solar system ID and updates the celestial body in the solar system as well as any other solarSystem attributes.
+Update User if it is affected Updates are made to CelestialBody to reflect the changes in the solar system(Could fall out of scope).
+Update User

+will throw a
+`UserNotFoundException`
+`CelestialBodyNotFound`
+`SolarSystemNotFoundException`
+`InvalidDistanceException`

 ## 6.18 DestroyACelestialBodyFromASolarSystem EndPoint
 Accepts `PUT` requests to `/user/:userId/celestialBody/:celestialBodyId/solarSystem/:solarSystemId`

-Accepts a user ID, celestial body ID, solar system ID and deletes the celestial body in the solar system
+Accepts a user ID, celestial body ID, solar system ID and deletes the celestial body in the solar system.
+Updated other solarSystem attributes to reflect change.
+Update User and CelestialBody to reflect change.

+will throw a
+`UserNotFoundException`
+`CelestialBodyNotFound`
+`SolarSystemNotFoundException`

 ## 6.19 GetAllSolarSystems Endpoint
 *we might be able to this by getting the userModel.
 It contains a list of SolarSystems*